mathieubrunpicard/README_Rails/README.md

 The result is expected to be the same for every clients (unless the webmaster decides to change anything on the website).
 A good example of a static website is the following : [Static website](mathieubrunpicard.github.io)

-:warning: :A static website, does not mean that there is no animation on the webpage. <br>
+:warning: A static website, does not mean that there is no animation on the webpage. <br>
 You can find video :movie_camera:, music :musical_score: or animations on a static website.

 * **Dynamic website** :sparkle: